Change405/Change405/README.md

 - 👋 Hi, I’m @Change405, also known as Matt.
 - 👀 I’m interested in big data, machine learning, and cloud computing.
 - 🌱 I’m currently learning how to use SQL, properly store data, and work with data pipelines.
-I hope that in future I can take this knowledge and use it to experiment and with machine learning!
+I hope that in future I can take this knowledge and use it to experiment with machine learning!

 <!---